Internet for Nova Scotia Initiative

 *Assumes completion of Pictou County’s independent project.
 Reflects knowledge there may be some premises that cannot be reached overall.

-While many projects are complete or substantially complete, the completion of some project areas has shifted into 2024.
+While many projects are complete or substantially complete, the completion of a small number of project areas has shifted into 2025.
 Visit our FAQ page for more information.

 We continue to look at options to advance projects where possible and work to eliminate red tape, speed-up regulatory approvals and ensure better coordination among all of the people working to bring service to your doors.